CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ![ISS Overview](assets/ISSOverview.png)

-The diagram above(TODO: will it always be above? from my LaTeX days, I learned to reference the images by reference number, allowing clicking on the link to be taken to the image) describes the concrete linking of modules for the app.
+The diagram above describes the concrete linking of modules for the app.
 Let us have a closer look at it.

 `ISS Overview` app links the domain `Peripheries`, which implements logic and screens for peripheries of the station.

 The `Peripheries` domain links the `Heat Radiator`, `Solar Array`, and `Docking Port` services from which data about those peripheries are gathered so as `UIComponents` for bootstrapping the screens' development.
-(TODO: what is this about UIcomponents?
-Should I see an arrow from peripheries to uicomponents? or uicomponents component is pulled in via scaffold?)

 The linked services use the `Network` and `Radio` core modules.
-These provide the foundation for the communication with other systems via network protocols. `Radio` in this case could implement some communication channel via BLE (TODO: spell it out? refer to a glossary?) or other technology which would connect to the solar array or heat radiator.
+These provide the foundation for the communication with other systems via network protocols. `Radio` in this case could implement some communication channel via BLE (Bluetooth Low Energy) or other technology which would connect to the solar array or heat radiator.

 ### Cosmonaut

 ![Cosmonaut App](assets/Cosmonaut.png)

 The `Cosmonaut` app links the `Spacesuit` and `Cosmonaut` domains.
-This is the same for every other domain, each module is responsible for screens and users flow through the part of the app.
-(TODO: what is the same? each module=domain? handles its own UX flow?)
+This is the same for every other domain, each domain is responsible for screens and users flow through the part of the app.

 `Spacesuit` and `Cosmonaut` domains link `Spacesuit` and `Cosmonaut` services that provide data for domain-specifc screens as `UIComponents` provides the UI parts.